akshsgaur/code-reasoning-repro/src/models/bedrock_claude/README.md

 - `--pred-*` / `--choice-*` – knobs for reasoning effort, temperature, number of problems, etc.
 - `--compare-reasoning` – optional low/medium/high ablation on a small subset.
 - `--model-id`, `--latency-profile`, `--enable-thinking`, `--thinking-budget-tokens` – Bedrock-specific tuning (inference profile ARN, performance config, and Claude extended thinking options).
+- Entries without a corresponding `mutated_code` are skipped automatically to avoid crashes; pass `--include-missing-mutations` if you need to keep them.

 Outputs are written as timestamped JSON blobs containing the config, counts, summaries, and per-problem traces.